yusrialsanaani/Face_Mask_Detection_Using_YOLO_and_MTCNN/README.md

 The goal of this project is to use deep learning (DL), which has shown excellent results in many real-life applications, to ensure accurate facemask detection pipeline.

-Two face mask detection pipelines have been implemented in this project.
+Two face mask detection pipelines have been implemented in this project:
+ - Face Mask Detection Pipeline Using MTCNN and CNN Classifier
+ - Face Mask Detection Using YOLOv5

 # Face Mask Detection Pipeline Using MTCNN and CNN Classifier